jackocnr/intl-tel-input/README.md

 **dropdownContainer**
 Type: `String` Default: `""`
-Specify the container for the country dropdown (use a jQuery selector e.g. `"body"`).
-This is useful when the input is within a scrolling element, or an element with `overflow: hidden`.
-Wherever you put the dropdown it will automatically close on the `window` scroll event to prevent positioning issues.
-If you want it to close when a different element is scrolled (such as the input's parent), simply listen for the that scroll event, and trigger `$(window).scroll()` e.g.
+Expects a jQuery selector e.g. `"body"`.
+Instead of putting the country dropdown next to the input, append it to the element specified, and it will then be positioned absolutely next to the input using JavaScript.
+This is useful when the input is inside a container with `overflow: hidden`.
+Note that the absolute positioning can be broken by scrolling, so it will automatically close on the `window` scroll event.
+If you have a different scrolling element that is causing problems, simply listen for the scroll event on that element, and trigger `$(window).scroll()` e.g.

 ```js
 $("#scrollingElement").scroll(function() {